davidlpower/homeassistant-co2/README.md

 This guide will walk you through the steps to set up an ESP32-based CO2 meter using the Z19E sensor that displays readings on an integrated OLED screen and integrates with Home Assistant.

+I used the Hefddehy [Z19E IR Infrared CO2 Sensor](https://amzn.eu/d/8lvjU5Q) which I bought on Amazon for ~20 Euro.

 ![Z19E](./images/Z19E.png)

 I used a breadboard to start but will move it into a project box later.